 Such an explanation erases a non-zero number of fluid allo-aros (not to mention forcing aromantics who are neither asexual nor allosexual, or reject identifying with this binary construct, under the allo-aro umbrella).

 Continue reading “Discussing Allo-Aro Identity (And Why Fluid Folks Need Better Definitions)”

-Part two provides the patterns for four and five-stripe “aroace” text patch designs and a four-stripe “aro” design.
+Part two of this text patch miniseries provides the patterns for four and five-stripe “aroace” cross stitch patch designs and a four-stripe “aro” design.

 For a complete guide to the stitching process, please see part one, where I’ve posted step-by-step instructions with my “aro” patch as an example.
 Other than factoring in differing sizes of aida swatches and floss colours, there is no change in the sewing process.
 All patterns can be similarly modified in terms of letter spacing, use of quarter stitches and layout.

 As a bonus, I’ve also provided four and five stripe “ace” patterns!

 Continue reading “Pride Patch Tutorial: Aro Text, Part Two”

 On my Allo-Aro 101 page, after explaining what the words “aromantic” and “allosexual” mean, I state whom the label “allo-aro” represents:

 Any allosexual aromantic who isn’t also, solely and permanently, asexual; or any aromantic who wishes to centre their experience of sexual attraction alongside their aromanticism.
 Heterosexual aros, bisexual aros, pansexual aros, gay aros, lesbian aros and aros with fluid or shifting attractions can identify as allo-aro.

 (Allosexual, as a general rule, means “experiences sexual attraction while not on the asexual spectrum”.)